-Figure 2 shows the graduated PM10 yearly emissions from hotelling (Figure 2 a) and manoeuvring (Figure 2 b) for all the harbour's docks .
+In Figure 2 is shown graduated PM10 yearly emission from hotelling (Figure 2 a) and manoeuvring (Figure 2 b) for all the harbour's docks .

-Figure 2: Emission map with graduated symbols for hotelling (a) and manoeuvring (b)
+Figure 2: Emission map with graduated symbol for hotelling (a) and manoeuvring (b)

-3. MODEL SIMULATION
+MODEL SIMULATION

-The ADMS-URBAN (version 3.0) used in this study is an advanced Gaussian dispersion model with a normal Gaussian distribution in stable and neutral conditions, in which the vertical dispersion is approximated by two different Gaussian distributions in a convective boundary layer.
-Furthermore, ADMS applies up-to-date physics using parameterisations of the boundary layer structure based on the Monin-Obukhov length and the boundary layer height.
 In order to enter the emissions produced by harbour operations, some linear sources have been chosen to represent ship movements along the harbour route (manoeuvring), while point sources were used to represent activity operation at berth (hotelling).
 For both linear and point sources, we calculated hour by hour temporal variation in shipping emissions.